zchee/golang-wiki/Modules.md

 Go modules must be [semantically versioned](https://semver.org/) in the form `v(major).(minor).(patch)` (for example, `v0.1.0`, `v1.2.3`, or `v3.0.1`).
 If using Git, [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) released commits with their versions.
 (Stand-alone distributed module repositories, such as [Project Athens](https://github.com/gomods/athens), are in the works.)

 The major version of a module must be included in both the module path and the package import path if the major version is v2 or higher, such as `me.io/my/mod/v2`.
 Module versions of v1 and v0 must not be included in the path.
 Modules with different paths are different modules.
 Thus `me.io/my/mod` is a different module than `me.io/my/mod/v2` and both may be imported in a single build, which among other benefits allows a v1 module to be implemented in terms of its v2 replacement or vice versa.

+Including major versions in import paths will produce incompatibilities with old versions of Go.
+To work around this prior versions of the go tool have been updated and released to continue building as before when they encounter major versions in import paths.
+(See [issue 25069](https://github.com/golang/go/issues/25069).)

+There are two ways to release a v2 or higher module version.
+Using the example of creating a `v2.0.0` release, the two options are:
+1. Update the `go.mod` file to include a `/v2` at the end of the module path.
+Tag the release with `v2.0.0`.
+   * To avoid confusion with this approach, consider putting the `v2.*.*` commits on a separate v2 branch.
+2. Alternatively, create a `v2` directory and place a new `go.mod` file in that directory.
+The module path must end with `/v2`.
+Tag the release with `v2.0.0`.

 The behavior of modules for existing packages with post-`v1` tags is still in flux; an important related recent change was [issue 26238](https://golang.org/issue/26238), which substantially [improved the behavior](https://github.com/golang/go/issues/25967#issuecomment-407567904) for existing packages with post-`v1` tags.